TintageHQ/tintage-node/README.md

-# Tintage Node.js SDK
+# Tintage Node.js Library

-Tintage SDK for Node.js - Image and video rendering platform SDK.
+Tintage library for Node.js - Image and video rendering platform SDK.

 **⚠️ Warning: This package is not ready for production use.
 It is currently under active development.**